NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/CellGeolocations.rst

 Assisted GPS (A-GPS)
 ********************

-The only location-dependent feature on the Cat Tracker is A-GPS, which speeds up the time to acquire the first GNSS fix (seconds instead of minutes).
+The only location-dependent feature of the nRF Asset Tracker is A-GPS, which speeds up the time to acquire the first GNSS fix (seconds instead of minutes).
 Complex location triangulation based on mobile network cells or Wi-Fi MAC addresses is not required.
 It is sufficient to have an up-to-date `GPS almanac <https://en.wikipedia.org/wiki/GPS_signals#Almanac>`_ and an approximate location, which can be derived from the mobile network operator's country code.
 This data enables the GNSS module to calculate a GPS fix quickly.